evandiewald/helium-arango-http/README.md

 ## Dependencies
 To run helium-arango-http, you will need:
-- Read/write access to a running [ArangoDB instance](https://www.arangodb.com/download-major/docker/).
+- Read/write access to a running [ArangoDB instance](https://www.arangodb.com/download-major/docker/) **that has been configured and populated by the [helium-arango-etl](https://github.com/evandiewald/helium-arango-etl) service**
-  - e.g. `docker run -p 8529:8529 -e ARANGO_ROOT_PASSWORD=openSesame arangodb/arangodb:3.8.2`
-  - If running locally, you can view the Arango WebUI at [`http://localhost:8529/`](http://localhost:8529/)
+  - If running locally, you can view the Arango WebUI at [`http://localhost:8529/`](http://localhost:8529/).

 ## Quick setup
 1. Make a copy of `.env.template` called `.env` and include the Arango URL and credentials.